Raymond James Stadium: Super Bowl

 Raymond James Stadium has hosted the Super Bowl three times: Super Bowl XXXV in 2001, Super Bowl XLIII in 2009, and Super Bowl LV in 2021.
 In Super Bowl LV, the Buccaneers became the first team in NFL history to play a Super Bowl in their home stadium, which they won 31–9.
 Like previous Super Bowls, the league treated Super Bowl LV as a neutral site game, with the pirate ship's Buccaneer-logo sails replaced with Super Bowl sails.
 The league also did not allow the Buccaneers to fire the ship's cannons during the game.
 The cannons are normally fired after every score by the Buccaneers and when their offense enters the red zone.
 The cannons were only fired during player introductions and were fired 31 times after the end of the game to represent the Buccaneers' 31 points.
 The Buccaneers were coincidentally the designated home team for Super Bowl LV, as the home team alternates between the two conferences annually.

 NFL playoffs

-The Buccaneers have hosted seven playoff games at Raymond James Stadium.

 Tampa Bay Buccaneers regular season games

 The three highest-attended Buccaneers regular season home games at Raymond James Stadium are as follows.
-In the 2022 season, temporary bleachers were erected in the south endzone.
+For the 2022 season, temporary bleachers were erected in the south endzone.
 The "Krewe's Nest" raised the stadium's capacity by approximately 3,600 additional seats.
-The largest crowd without the temporary seating occurred on October 22, 2006 against Philadelphia (65,808).
+The largest crowd prior to the temporary seating occurred on October 22, 2006 against Philadelphia (65,808).
+After the temporary seating was removed for 2023, the largest crowd has been 65,854 against Detroit on October 15, 2023.